WAKE WELL by following these Sleep Hygiene factors and ten tips:

 Tip 1 Become consciously aware of your average length of sleep.

 - Routines are important – establish daytime, evening and night time habits.

-Tip 2: Waking at the same time in the mornings is more important than going to bed at the same time (allow yourself some flexibility at weekends / during holidays.)
+Tip 2 Waking at the same time in the mornings is more important than going to bed at the same time.
+Allow yourself some flexibility for weekends and holidays.

 - Avoid clock watching during sleep

-Tip 3: If you find yourself waking and looking at the time, keep clocks, phones, etc out of line of sight and out of reach, preferably outside your bedroom.
+Tip 3 If you find yourself waking and looking at the time, keep clocks, phones out of line of sight and out of reach, preferably even outside your bedroom.

-- Eating & drinking – your general diet may need looking at, and you should avoid large meals before bed, especially the 3 hours immediately before sleep
+- Eating and drinking – your general diet may need looking at, and you should avoid large meals before bed, especially the 3 hours immediately before sleep

 - Avoid stimulants like cigarettes and caffeine.
 Caffeine impacts the production of chemicals in the body which impact sleep and adrenaline production.
 The maximum impact is generally one hour after ingestion, however, caffeine has a half-life of about 4 – 6 hours which means that the impact is ongoing.